vkcode7/cpp/lc/SlidingWindow/matrix.md

 # 79. Word Search - Backtracking, Depth-First Search, Matrix

-This document describes the solution to the "Word Search" problem (LeetCode #79).

 ## Problem Description
 Given an `m x n` grid of characters `board` and a string `word`, return `true` if `word` exists in the grid, and `false` otherwise.
 The word must be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.